Fokker-Planck entropic force interpretation of galactic rotation curves: Discussion and final remarks

-Also, an entropic extra force, as described here, is an alternative to the popular dark matter models.
-While dark matter models propose weakly interacting mass distributions in galaxies, entropic forces imply the existence of systems with states given by a probability distributions within galaxies.
-Nonetheless, dark matter is used to investigate other unexplained observations in the universe too, astrophysical as well as cosmological.
-For example, gravitational lensing, galaxy distribution at large scales or the cosmic microwave background anisotropies.
-In this sense, entropic forces have been used to study other problems besides rotation curves.
-For example, the role that different formulations of entropic forces may have in the evolution of the universe \citep{Komatsu2014}, the possible answer to the dark energy problem \citep{Basilakos2014} or its implications in a brane cosmology \citep{Ling_2010}.
-In the case of the simple model presented here, this is a work yet to be done.
+Also, as described here, an entropic extra force constitutes an alternative to the popular dark matter models.
+Whereas dark matter models invoke weakly interacting mass distributions in galaxies, entropic forces imply the existence of statistical systems with states described by probability distributions within galaxies.
+Nonetheless, dark matter is also invoked to explain other phenomena in astrophysics and cosmology, such as gravitational lensing, large-scale structure, or the anisotropies of the cosmic microwave background.
+In this sense, entropic forces have been used to study problems beyond galactic rotation curves, including the evolution of the universe \citep{Komatsu2014}, possible links to the dark energy problem \citep{Basilakos2014}, or scenarios in brane cosmology \citep{Ling_2010}.
+Exploring these broader implications in the specific context of the FPE framework remains open for future work.

-Correlations between parameter $a$ in FPE model, directly related to a temperature parameter, and $V_f$ and $L_{\left[36\right]}$ have also been stablished.
-While in the first case, the correlation derives from the functional form of the model, in the case of $L_{\left[36\right]}$, we cannot but observe that the correlation resembles that depicted in the main sequence of a Hertzsprung–Russell diagram for stars.
-Further investigations in this regard and others about the nature of the discrepancy in predicted and observed rotation curves still remain.
+We envision future investigations in two immediate directions.
+On the one hand, exploring alternative formulations of entropic forces, such as more refined solutions of the Fokker–Planck equation or other sensible probability distributions and entropy functions, may lead to improved descriptions of rotation curves.
+On the other hand, understanding the fundamental system from which the entropic force emerges, and assessing whether such a framework can address other open problems in astrophysics and cosmology, are key challenges ahead.
+There are already examples in the literature along these lines \citep{CCGMT17, CCGT18}, and we hope that the present work and its extensions can contribute to such efforts.

-We envision future work in two directions immediately related to the investigation presented here.
-On the one hand, other concrete models of entropic forces can be explored for a better fit of rotation curves, e.g. more refined solutions of the Fokker-Planck equation, as well as other sensible probability distributions and entropy functions.
-On the other hand, the nature of the fundamental system from where the entropic force emerges and the possibility for it to provide answers for other open problems may also be studied.
-There are already examples in the literature of works along these lines and we hope that this investigation and future one's can contribute to such efforts.
+Overall, our results show that a minimal entropic-force inspired model can compete with, and in some cases outperform, standard halo profiles in describing galactic rotation curves, while naturally producing scaling relations with global galaxy properties.
+This dual success—reproducing rotation curves while revealing scaling relations with global galaxy properties—makes the FPE framework a promising avenue for further exploration.